Better whistleblower protections face resistance in Swiss parliament

 Switzerland’s House of Representatives has knocked down a government proposal to strengthen protections for whistleblowers, drawing strong criticism from civil society groups.

-On Monday, the lower house soundly rejected by 144 to 27 a proposal from the Federal Council which sought to provide clarity on how and to whom employees can call foul on abuse or illegal actions by employers.
+On Monday, the house soundly rejected by 144 to 27 a proposal which sought to provide clarity on how and to whom employees can call foul on abuse or illegal actions by employers.

 The government proposal outlined a sequential approach to flag wrong-doings: employees should raise issues with their employers first and then the relevant authorities, such as the police.
 After that, the whistleblower could go public in the case officials fail to act.